Bats Treatment

 Can I just remove the bats myself?

-How long does bat exclusion take?
+How long does the bat removal process take?

 5–10 days from one-way valve install to final sealing.
 Cleanup adds another 1–3 days depending on guano volume.